Improve AWS load balancer health monitoring

 - Click Instances.

-- Examine the list of instances, noting the Private IP Address for each cluster member.
+- Examine the list of instances.
+Note the Private IP Address for each cluster member.

 Create no-auth applications

-- Return to or open a browser to the Access Gateway UI console.
+- Return to or open a browser to the Access Gateway Admin UI console.

 - Select the Applications tab.